 It’s lovely and soft and fits me perfectly around my neck, better than some more expensive makes.
 Being made from 200gsm merino, it’s pretty warm so I tend to use it in the colder months.
 I have a light-weight synthetic one for summer.
 I have three other makes of neck tube, and the EDZ 200gsm merino multi-tube is my favourite.

 EDZ Merino Wool Touch-Screen Gloves

 The EDZ merino wool touch-screen grip gloves are thin enough to wear under outer gloves, or can be used on their own.
-They are a good simple liner glove.
-Being made from merino, they are also warmer when wet than a synthetic glove.
+They are a good simple liner glove and being made from merino, they are warmer when wet than a synthetic glove.

 However, these gloves are not windproof, so you need an outer glove in really cold conditions.
-During the winter I use an insulated mitt over them if it’s really cold – something like the Montane Prism mitt or the Montane Minimus mitt.
-I have these in an extra large size so they can fit over all the gloves in really cold or wet weather.
+During the winter I use an insulated mitt over them – something like the Montane Prism mitt or the Montane Minimus mitt.
+I have these in an extra large size so they can fit over all my gloves in really cold or wet weather.

 Fibre content: 97% merino wool, 3% elastane and wash them carefully or they’ll shrink if the water is too warm.

 Wildwalkinguk is a blog run by myself in spare time, and I pay for its running costs myself.
 I do have some Amazon affiliate links and adverts on the site.
 If you click on these adverts or links and buy what you need (it doesn’t have to be the item I’ve linked to), the company will pay a small commission to us.
 This money goes towards the costs of hosting the blog.
 I would be extremely grateful if you could consider using our links when you next need to buy something from our advertisers.
 Alternatively, you can buy me a coffee here.
 Thank you so much for your support.
 Mark.